• New South Wales

 Hilltops

-Those that know of the Hilltops region may not automatically jump to winemaking as its biggest claim to fame.
+Those that know the Hilltops region may not automatically jump to winemaking as its biggest claim to fame.
 Young is lauded as the cherry capital of Australia.

 Hunter Valley